Why Wait? See the Super Bowl Commercials Before the Big Game

-Remember the days in the distant past when you actually wait until the Super Bowl to watch the Super Bowl commercials?
-Well that time is long gone.
+Remember the days in the distant past when you were actually forced to wait until the Super Bowl to watch Super Bowl commercials?
+Well, that time is long gone.
 Here's a quick look at the Super Bowl commercials that are already making the rounds.
 In some instances companies have only provided teaser clips preferring to get the full bang from Super Bowl Sunday.
-In others thee full commercial has already been revealed.
+But in a handful of others the full commercial has already been revealed.

 2020 HYUNDAI – Smaht Pahk